codedeviate/aicollection/Writerside/topics/Creational-patterns.md

 # Creational Patterns

-Start typing here...Creational patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+Creational patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 They help make a system independent of how its objects are created, composed, and represented.
 Here are some common creational patterns with examples in a generic language:

 ## 1. Singleton
 Ensures a class has only one instance and provides a global point of access to it.